JSchutza/Good_Pods/wiki_backup/user_stories_backup.md

 # Pod Status
-As a
-I want to
-  so that I can
+As a logged-in user, I want to be able to track my media consumption so that I can continue to grow my podcast libary.

   * ### Questions